Hit While Biking Against the Flow of Traffic

 Insurance Company will Blame You if You were not Riding in the same Direction as Traffic

-If you were hit by a car while riding your bike against the flow of traffic, the insurance adjuster will attempt to blame you for the accident.
+Were you in a bike accident and hit by a car while riding your bike against the flow of traffic?
+The driver’s insurance adjuster will attempt to blame you for the accident.
 The adjuster will argue that you were riding on the wrong side of the street, thus their driver bears no fault, or only bears partial fault.

 California Law on Biking Against the Flow of Traffic